Looking for a decent community platform?

 Upon joining the community, new members are automatically guided to the “Start Here” page, offering answers to FAQs and prompting self-introduction.

-Also, returning members are directed to the home page, providing a glimpse of recent community activities.
+Also, you can direct returning members to the home page, providing a glimpse of recent community activities.

 Events and livestreaming